pingcap/docs-cn/partitioned-table.md

 ALTER TABLE members ADD PARTITION (PARTITION p3 VALUES LESS THAN (2010));
 ```

-When partitioning tables by range, `ADD PARTITION` can be only appended to the very end of a partition list.
-If it is appended to an existing partition range, an error is reported:
+When partitioning tables by Range, `ADD PARTITION` can be only appended to the very end of a partition list.
+If it is appended to an existing Range partition, an error is reported:

 {{< copyable "sql" >}}